rays8417/backend/README.md

 - PostgreSQL database
 - npm or yarn
 - RapidAPI key for Cricbuzz API (for live scores)
-- Aptos wallet (for blockchain integration)
+- Wallet (for blockchain integration)

 ---